dusty-turner/ggvfields/README.md

 ### `geom_vector_field`

-The `geom_vector_field` function also generates a vector field plot layer using a user-defined function to compute the vector components.
+The `geom_vector_field` function generates a vector field plot layer using a user-defined function to compute the vector components.
+This function abstracts away the mathematical computations required to generate the vector field, so the user does not need to manually calculate and input the vector components into `geom_segment`.
+It simplifies the process, making it easier to create vector field visualizations without dealing with the underlying math.
-This function can be used similarly to `stat_vector_field` but provides more flexibility in terms of ggplot2 layering and customization.

 ``` r
 # Create a ggplot with the vector field layer